roynirmal/searchx-back-highlighting/README.md

 # SearchX Backend

 SearchX is a scalable collaborative search system being developed by [Lambda Lab](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) of [TU Delft](https://www.tudelft.nl/).
-It is based on [Pienapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.
+It is based on [Pineapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.
 SearchX includes features that enable crowdsourced user studies on collaborative search, and is easily extensible for new research.

 The backend is responsible for fetching search requests to the search provider and managing the application's data.
 It is built on NodeJS and exposes its endpoints through [express](https://expressjs.com/) (API) and [socket.io](https://socket.io/) (Websockets).
 Use it together with the [SearchX Front End](https://github.com/felipemoraes/searchx-frontend) to get a web-based collaborative search interface.

+**For the Highlighting and Notepad versions of SearchX used in the publication *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21) please use the `highlight` branch of this repository**

 # Setup
 These instructions are for Ubuntu Linux.
 The steps can be adapted for all major platforms.